xuankimtran/docs-1/pages/katalon-studio/docs/ios-sample-prj.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-recorder-76/iOS/export.gif" width=70%>

 7. Put the `Coffee Time.ipa` file into the `App` folder of the sample project.
 Katalon will use this file to start the `Coffee Time` application.
-8. To verify the `.ipa` file, do as steps:
+8. To verify the `.ipa` file, do as follows:

    - Navigate to **Window > Devices** in Xcode.
    - Choose your device from the **Devices** list.